 - Standard Grip Cutting mat (the 12″ x 12″ size)

-- A way to cut your iron on vinyl (I used the amazing Cricut cutting machine!)
+- A way to cut your vinyl (I used the amazing Cricut cutting machine!)

 How to Make an Adorable Holiday Truck Tray for Serving Up Holiday Treats!